zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

 # Caching service
-As an API developer, you can use the Caching service to provide an API which offers the possibility to store, retrieve and delete data associated with keys.
+As an API developer, you can use the Caching service to store, retrieve, and delete data associated with keys.

-To support the High Availability of all components within Zowe, components either need to be stateless, or offload the state to a location accessible by all instances of the service, including those which just started.
+To support High Availability of all components within Zowe, components need to be either stateless, or offload the state to a location accessible by all instances of the service, including those instances which just started.
 At the current time, some services are not, and cannot be stateless.
-For these services, we introduce the Caching service.

-The Caching service aims to provide an API which offers the possibility to store, retrieve and delete data associated with keys.
+The Caching service is designed for these types of services.
+The current implementation of the Caching service depends on VSAM to store the key/value pairs, as VSAM is a native z/OS solution for storing key/value pairs.

-The service will be used only by internal Zowe applications and will not be exposed to the internet.
-The Caching service needs to support a hot-reload scenario in which a client service requests all available service data.
+T**Note:** The Caching service is available only for internal Zowe applications, and is not be exposed to the internet.
+The Caching service supports a hot-reload scenario in which a client service requests all available service data.
-The current implementation of the service depends on VSAM to store the key/value pairs, as VSAM is a native z/OS solution to storing key/value pairs.
-Eventually, there will be other implementations for solutions such as MQs.

 ## Architecture

 <img src="../../images/api-mediation/caching-service.png" alt="Caching service" width="600px"/>

-There are REST APIs available to create, delete, and update key-value pairs in the cache, as well as APIs to read a specific key-value pair or all key-value pairs in the cache.
+REST APIs make it possible to create, delete, and update key-value pairs in the cache.
+Other APIs read a specific key-value pair or all key-value pairs in the cache.

-The cached APIs information are stored as JSON in the format below:
+The cached APIs information is stored asa JSON in the following format:
 ```yml
 {
   “key”: “keyValue”,